-Soy and tomato combo may be effective in preventing prostate cancerMay 8th, 2013 in Cancer /
+Soy and tomato combo may be effective in preventing prostate cancerMay 8, 2013 in Medicine & Health / Cancer

 Tomatoes and soy foods may be more effective in preventing prostate cancer when they are eaten together than when either is eaten alone, said a University of Illinois study.